XCVG/commoncore/README.md

 ## Platform Support

-CommonCore supports Unity 2018.3 and (probably) later.
-The plan is to continue to target the latest stable version of 2018.x for the forseeable future.
-Unity 2017.x is no longer supported, and Unity 2019.x will probably work but hasn't been tested yet.
+CommonCore supports Unity 2018.4 and (probably) later.
+The plan is to continue to target the latest stable version of 2018.x at least until the next release.
+Unity 2017.x is no longer supported, and Unity 2019.x should work but hasn't been tested yet.

 CommonCore supports standalone platforms using Mono and the .NET 4.x scripting runtime.
-The plan is to get the basic core working on mobile and WebGL (IL2CPP) platforms within the Balmora release, but not the full feature set (at least, not yet).
+The basic core amost works on mobile and WebGL (IL2CPP) platforms.

 ## Extra Modules